linkminkllc/linkmink-interview/README.md

 ## Project 1

 An express app is provided which has one endpoint that returns a collection of users.
-Using your preferred frontend framework, build a component that:
+All of the documentation for this API is included below.
+Using your preferred frontend framework (or plain js), build a component that:

 - Calls the API,
 - Sorts the users based on score